-Handling Controlling Manipulative People (over 54,447 YouTube views – (get the book for a reference).
+Handling Controlling Manipulative People (over 54,447 YouTube views – ().
 We are going to talk about Handling Controlling Manipulative People.
 We find these people all through the Bible from Genesis to Revelation.
 Eve manipulated Adam.
 Sarah controlled Hagar and manipulated Abraham.
 Jacob manipulated Esau.
 Laban manipulated and controlled Jacob.
 Miriam and Aaron even tried to control and manipulate Moses.
 Eli’s sons controlled and manipulated the people of God.
 Delilah manipulated Samson.
 That’s a good one.
 You remember the story.
 Delilah trying to manipulate Samson into telling her the secret of his strength so she could turn him over to his enemies.

 Handling Controlling Manipulative People – By Pastor Delbert Young

 Scriptures Judges 16:15-17; Matthew 16:22-23; Exodus 20:3-5; Galatians 1:10

 (NLT) Judges 16:15-17 Then Delilah pouted, “How can you say you love me when you don’t confide in me?
 You’ve made fun of me three times now, and you still haven’t told me what makes you so strong!”
 So day after day she nagged him until he couldn’t stand it any longer.
 Finally, Samson told her his secret…

 Look how the King James’ version writes it.